weinberggithub/Note/README.md

 # Note
-A repo for learning notes
+A repo for learning notes and e-books